 8. Het Predikheren: a library with standing

-9. Rock climbing, skating and clowning around
+9. Douaneplein: rock climbing, skating and clowning around

 Lots of stuff is being repurposed outside the historic centre as well.
 A couple of years ago, Douaneplein was a sketchy part of town full of concrete and empty warehouses.
 Now it’s a great urban hub for young people and lovers of the more extreme sports.
 There’s a large skate park to enjoy outside, and in the hangars you can now find Klimkaffee: a hall for bouldering, or for just having a drink while you watch other people work a sweat.
-There is (or was: corona) a summer bar out in front, and if you really want to reach for the stars, you can register yourself in the nearby clown college and become an acrobat.
+There’s a summer bar out in front, and if you really want to reach for the stars, you can register yourself in the nearby clown college and become an acrobat.
 Everything is possible in Mechelen. www.klimkaffee.be

 “Mechelen underwent a metamorphosis almost unheard of in Belgium, and is now a versatile destination able to compete with the other Flemish art cities Antwerp, Ghent, Leuven and Bruges”